Fiat G.50 Freccia: Victories, February–March 1940

 The first demonstration of the Finnish Air Force's effectiveness came on 25 June 1941, when the G.50s from HLeLv 26 shot down 13 out of 15 Soviet SB bombers.
 Thirteen aerial victories were achieved altogether.

-During the Continuation War, the G.50s were most successful during the Finnish offensive of 1941, after which they became ever less impressive.
+During the Continuation War, the G.50s had most success during the Finnish offensive of 1941, after which they became ever less impressive.
 In 1941, HLeLv 26 claimed 52 victories for the loss of only two fighters.
-The Soviets brought better, newer types of fighter to the front line in 1942 and 1943, while the Fiats were becoming old and run-down and the lack of spare parts meant that pilots were restricted to a minimal number of sorties.
-Nevertheless, between 30 November 1939 and 4 September 1944, the G.50s of HLeLv 26 shot down 99 enemy aircraft, including aircraft more modern than they, such as the British fighters sent to the USSR.
+The Soviets brought better, newer types of fighter to the front line in 1942 and 1943, while the Fiats were wearing out and the lack of spare parts meant that pilots were restricted to a minimal number of sorties.
+Between 30 November 1939 and 4 September 1944, the G.50s of HLeLv 26 shot down 99 enemy aircraft, including more modern aircraft like the British fighters sent to the USSR.
 In the same period, Finnish squadrons lost 41 aircraft of several types.
-But Fiat lost in combat were just three, with a ratio victory/loss of 33/1.
+Three G.50s were lost in combat, a victory−loss ratio of 33/1.

-The most successful Finnish G.50 pilots were Oiva Tuominen (23 victories), Olli Puhakka (11 or 13), according to other sources, Nils Trontti (6), Onni Paronen (4), Unto Nieminen (4) and Lasse Lautamäki (4).
-The Finnish G.50s were finally phased out of front-line duty in the summer of 1944.
-They were no more than 10 or 12, and even as trainers, they did not last long, since they lacked spare parts.
+The most successful Finnish G.50 pilots were Oiva Tuominen (23 victories), Olli Puhakka 11 (or 13 according to other sources) Nils Trontti (6), Onni Paronen (4), Unto Nieminen (4) and Lasse Lautamäki (4).
+The Finnish G.50s were withdrawn from front-line duty in the summer of 1944.
+There were no more than 10 or 12, and even as trainers, they did not last long, since they lacked spare parts.
 Unlike the slightly older MS.406, there was no effort to change their engine to make them better and faster.
 The last G.50 was struck off the inventory on 13 December 1946, at the FAF flight academy in Kauhava.